Overview

 Common redirects

-Redirecting all URLs to a new site
+How do I redirect all URLs to a new site?

 The following two examples redirect all URLs on your current website to a second website.
 This is useful after you have migrated your site to a new domain name.